primasio/primas-api-doc/getting-started.md

 To make the life easier for applications, there's only one crypto account(a public/private keypair) that is required to connect to Primas.
 This account is used by the application to sign requests.
-A proper design of offline signing is still required to protect the private key.
+A proper design of offline signing is still needed to protect the private key.
 This is already less work comparing to generating keypair for every single user.

 The crypto account is nothing more than a normal Ethereum account, with enough PST in it of course.
 All the locks